 From one one in a million, embattled artist’s legacy to another, The Bodyguard was a stage show retelling of the film starring Whitney Houston.
 Like MJ’s stage presence and inimitable talents cannot ever be fully duplicated, neither can Whitney’s.
 But when I watched the queen of British soul Beverley Knight – for whom it was her debut theatre show (she hadn’t even acted before, apparently) – I thought if there’s anyone anybody could ever choose to do Whitney proud, it would be her.

 A show that deals with themes of sisterhood, friendship, racial inequality, body image and mental health, and is made complete with a list of musical numbers that is catchy, emotional, sassy, and jaw-dropping from start to finish, Dreamgirls is a must-see.
-I first watched it at the Savoy Theatre a few years back after originally being a fan of the film, and am scheduled to watch it again in Manchester in September.
+I first watched it at the Savoy Theatre a few years back after originally being a fan of the film, and I also watched it again on tour in Manchester.
 Throughout it you are itching to get up and dance and sing along but are also stuck to your seat, engrossed in the characters’ many different dynamics at play and of course left out of breath just by watching whoever was big-voiced and brave enough to tackle the role of Effie White without being out of breath doing so.

 Following on from the film’s success, the theatre show was amended slightly to include a new version of Listen that was originally performed by Deena and recorded by Beyoncé but is turned into a soaring reunion duet between Effie and Deena.
 Sadly, Effie’s new solo song Love You I Do sung by Jennifer Hudson does not make it onto the stage.
 However, Dreamgirls is a dream of a musical that should definitely be caught if the chance were to ever arise, even if for One Night Only…